Skip to main content

-Nigel Jackson, chief executive of the
+Nigel Jackson, MPA chief executive

 These key inter-related issues, the MPA argues, potentially affect the Mineral Products industry’s ability to ensure that the construction industry can continue to be supplied with one million tonnes a day of essential mineral products.
 If the Government takes no action, the MPA believes this will undermine any attempts to fix a broken housing market and supply significant infrastructure projects that are planned over the next 5 to 10 years.